 What are design rights?

-- You can obtain an unregistered Community design under s.
-11 of the EU Design Regulation.
-The duration of the protection is 3 years.
-You get it automatically as soon as you have published the design somewhere in the EU.
-See section 11, subsection 2 of the Design Regulation for more details.
-11(2)
+- You can obtain an unregistered Community design under article 11 of the EU Design Regulation.
+The duration of the protection is 3 years, and you obtain it automatically as soon as you have published the design somewhere in the EU.
+See section 11 (2) of the Design Regulation for more details.

-In certain situations a product cannot obtain design protection (even though the design is new and has an individual character):
+In certain situations a product cannot obtain design protection (even though the design is new and has individual character):

-You can read more about design protection at the web site of the Danish Patent and Trademark Office, www.dkpto.dk.
+You can read more about design protection at the website of the Danish Patent and Trademark Office, www.dkpto.dk.